ALMA

 In parallel with product development, we were crafting a design system.
 This system was intended for all our products and allowed for the reuse of solutions, affording more time to understand user tasks rather than focusing on specific design creation.

+Each product was organized around a role system, signifying different segments performing various tasks.
 Based on these roles, we designed user flows for each page, aiming to improve task execution for specific users.
-We acted through small iterations to ensure that the interface remained user-friendly for each role without becoming overloaded.

 The design was 2-3 months ahead of frontend development, allowing the backend to prepare the entire base and plan sprints more efficiently without rushing to implement specific features.